calebnance/jekyll_blog-calebnance/_posts/jquery/2013-07-16-using-jquery-mousetrap-for-key-commands-on-your-website.markdown

 </script>
 {% endhighlight %}

-Let's say you have a form where your users can edit and you want to add a CTL + S command like most computer applications..
+Let's say you have a form where your users can edit and you want to add a CTL + S command like most computer applications...
 Here is how that would be done.

 {% highlight JavaScript %}
 <script type="text/javascript">